EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - "Stock options are managerial heroin." - Michael Jensen, professor at Harward.
 - Every single economist polled said the Trump-era tax cut would increase debt, 100%.
 - All college degrees returns a 10% return on investment.
--Rule of 72: take 72 and divide it by the interest rate and you get roughly how long it will take for a quantity to double.
+- Rule of 72: take 72 and divide it by the interest rate and you get roughly how long it will take for a quantity to double.
 - A wealthy man is someone who earns a dollar a year more than his wife's sister's husband.
 - Only 8% of hedge funds outperformed index funds over a 15-year horizon.
 - Studies have shown that people with brain damage are particularly good investors.